blackrose9/animated-first/README.md

 ### Description
 This is a simple journal application, you can add journal entries and save them categorically.

-## Run the app
+## How to run the app
 ### Play Store
 -not available yet-

-### APK installation
--not available yet-
-### Independent
+### Local Installation
-Clone this project and run the program, you can use either the emulator or install the app on your phone.
+- Clone this project
+- Build and run the program,
+- You can use either the emulator or install the app on your phone.

-### CodeBeat Grade
--coming soon-

 ### Known Bugs
 categories are not toasting... yes they're supposed to.

 ### Future Works
-pass user journal entries to the list of entries categorize journal entries design list of entries to appear as separate cards for each entry. add quotes for the day(API)
+* pass user journal entries to the list of entries
+* categorize journal entries
+* design list of entries to appear as separate cards for each entry.
+* add quotes for the day(API)